tiendung/tamedu/docs/widget.md

 https://stackoverflow.com/questions/8854359/exception-open-failed-eacces-permission-denied-on-android
 https://developer.android.com/training/permissions/requesting.html

-### LATER: How to make use of Google Keep widget and Zalo floating widget?
+## LATER: 2.
+How to make use of Google Keep widget and Zalo floating widget?

  Google Keep widget click on [+] button will show a popup menu that dim the whole screen.
 It very good to quick select a task.
 Select a phap to play for example ...

 Floating widget (like Zalo chat) https://viblo.asia/p/huong-dan-tao-ung-dung-su-dung-floating-widget-giong-facebook-messenger-gEmROxLEKpv

-### where is APK file?

-`ls app/build/outputs/apk/debug/app-debug.apk`